MacArthur Fellow and acclaimed Haitian writer, author of Brother, I'm Dying and Claire of the Sea Light

 About Edwidge Danticat

 Edwidge Danticat published her first novel, Breath, Eyes, Memory, at the age of twenty-five.
 The book was selected for Oprah’s Book Club and was immediately recognized by readers and critics alike as heralding the emergence of a shining new literary talent.
-Danticat’s profound connection to her native Haiti has not only informed her literary output, but has made her a powerful and passionate advocate.
+Danticat’s profound connection to her native Haiti and the Haitian community in the United States has not only informed her literary output, but has made her a passionate advocate.

 Praise for Edwidge Danticat